thefinn93/signald/README.md

 # signald - An (unofficial) Signal Daemon

 signald is a daemon that facilitates communication over Signal.
+Unofficial, unapproved, and [not nearly as secure as the real Signal clients](https://gitlab.com/signald/signald/-/issues/101).

 ## Installation